 What happens to my pension when I change jobs?

-Before we jump into what happens to your pension when you change jobs, it’s a good idea to understand the various types of workplace pensions.
+But, before we jump in, it’s a good idea to understand the various types of workplace pension.

 What are the different types of workplace pensions?

-There are two types of workplace pensions: defined contribution and defined benefit, the latter of which is also known as a final salary pension.
+There are two types of workplace pensions: defined contribution and defined benefit.

 Defined contribution